Felicity was diagnosed with epilepsy in 2015 and shares her experiences of living with epilepsy whilst studying to become a nurse at university.

 I had a fair idea about the condition as my son Daniel (now 10) was diagnosed with focal epilepsy with secondary generalisation in 2013 and Blair (now 6) was diagnosed with generalised epilepsy in early 2015.

-I was concerned about what medication side effects that I would have to endure and being unable to drive had a huge dent into my independence.
+I was concerned about what medication side effects I would have to endure and being unable to drive had a huge dent in my independence.

 I was unsure if I would ever achieve the type of fulfilling career that I craved.

 What challenges have you faced with your epilepsy?
 Can you give an example?

 I am now very adept when it comes to public transport!
 A 10-minute drive to the hospital is roughly 45 minutes by bus.